CodePathpod15/Stonx/README.md

 - **Market: Anyone interesting in investing.**
 - **Habit: This app could be used frequently to check on the status of their app**
 - **Scope: We could expand to a more learning based approach to investing.
 Allowing users to invest in options**
+- **Key Features: All UI is done programmatic, no storyboard or xib files**

 #